Sri Aurobindo: Biography

-Early life
+Early Life and Family Background

-Aurobindo Ghose was born in Calcutta (now Kolkata), Bengal Presidency, India on 15 August 1872 in a Bengali Kayastha family that was associated with the town of Konnagar in the Hooghly district of present-day West Bengal.
-His father, Krishna Dhun Ghose, was an assistant surgeon in Rangpur and later a civil surgeon in Khulna.
+Aurobindo Ghosh was born in Calcutta (now Kolkata), Bengal Presidency, India on 15 August 1872 in a Bengali Kayastha family that was associated with the town of Konnagar in the Hooghly district of present-day West Bengal.
+His father, Krishna Dhun Ghosh, was an assistant surgeon in Rangpur and later a civil surgeon in Khulna.
 A former member of the Brahmo Samaj, he became fascinated with the new theory of evolution while studying medicine in Edinburgh.
 (Note: Aurobindo described his father as a "tremendous atheist" but Thakur calls him an agnostic and Heehs believes that he followed his own coda.)
-His mother Swarnalata Devi's father, Rajnarayan Bose, was a leading figure in the Brahmo Samaj.
+His mother, Swarnalata Devi, was the daughter of Rajnarayan Bose, a leading figure in the Brahmo Samaj.
 Swarnalata Devi was sent to Calcutta for Aurobindo's birth for its healthier environment.
 Aurobindo had two elder siblings, Benoybhusan and Manmohan, a younger sister, Sarojini, and a younger brother, Barindra Kumar (also referred to as Barin).

 Aurobindo spoke English but used Hindustani to communicate with servants.
 Although his family was Bengali, his father believed British culture to be superior.
 He and his two elder siblings were sent to the English-speaking Loreto House boarding school in Darjeeling, in part to improve their language skills and in part to distance them from their mother, who had developed a mental illness soon after the birth of her first child.
 Darjeeling was a centre of Anglo-Indians in India, and the school was run by Irish nuns, through which the boys would have been exposed to Christian religious teachings and symbolism.